PivotPHP/website/_docs/requests-responses.md

 # Requests & Responses

-HelixPHP uses PSR-7 compliant HTTP message objects for requests and responses, providing a consistent and interoperable interface for handling HTTP communication.
+PivotPHP uses PSR-7 compliant HTTP message objects for requests and responses, providing a consistent and interoperable interface for handling HTTP communication.

 ## The Request Object